 Phone: +41 44 632 92 72

-Markus is a PhD student with Professor Raffaello D'Andrea at the Institute for Dynamic Systems and Control, ETH Zürich (Switzerland).
+Markus completed his doctoral studies with Professor Raffaello D'Andrea at the Institute for Dynamic Systems and Control, ETH Zürich (Switzerland).
 His research lies in the field of algorithms for the control of aerial vehicles, with a specific focus on exploiting the exceptional agility of the quadrotor vehicles that are used in the Flying Machine Arena.
-He is interested in understanding the physical limits of how quickly these vehicles can move, real-time trajectory generation algorithms that get close to these physical limits, and complex tasks that rely on the vehicle's agility (such as balancing an inverted pendulum on a quadrocopter).
+He is interested in understanding the physical limits of how quickly these vehicles can move, real-time trajectory generation algorithms that get close to these physical limits, the use of learning control methods to improve flight performance, and complex tasks that rely on the vehicle's agility (such as balancing an inverted pendulum on a quadrocopter).

 He also contributed to the Flight Assembled Architecture project, for which he developed task-specific trajectory generation algorithms based on his previous work, worked on the robustness of the estimation algorithms to measurement data blackouts, and assisted with the implementation of a space reservation system that he had previously developed with Luzius Brodbeck.